 Remuneration Paid as an Employer or a Payer

-You pay remuneration as an employer if, for example, you pay:
+You pay remuneration as an employer if you pay:

-- a salary or wages to an employee or a former employee;
+- a salary or wages to an employee;

 - a retiring allowance;